DiRAC-Training/DiRAC-software-engineering/_episodes/03-programming-paradigms.md

 We define a **pure function** as one which satisfies two criteria:

-1. The data returned must be the same each time the same arguments are provided
+1. The data returned must be the same each time the same arguments are provided.
-2. Calling the function has no **side effects**
+2. Calling the function has no **side effects**.

 Side effects cover any action that a function performs which affects anything other than the value they return.
 Examples include: printing text, modifying the value of an argument, or changing the value of a global variable.